Emily of New Moon (TV series): Production

 The series was developed by Marlene Matthews, who also wrote or co-wrote nineteen episodes of the series and served as one of the producers for the first three years.

-Additional writers include Nobu Adilman, Leila Basen, Chris Bould, Heather Conkie, Edwina Follows, Dennis Foon, Rob Forsyth, Jeremy Hole, Janet MacLean, Peter Meech, David Preston, Lynn Turner, and Joe Wiesenfeld.
-Episodes were directed by George Bloomfield, Randy Bradshaw, Richard Ciupka, Phil Comeau, Steve Danyluk, Douglas Jackson, Jimmy Kaufman, Michael Kennedy, Gordon Langevin, Lorette Leblanc, Eleanore Lindo, Don McBrearty, Stephen McHattie, Matthew Nodella, Gabriel Pelletier, Jean-François Pouliot, Stefan Scaini, Mark Sobel, and Giles Walker.
+Additional writers include Nobu Adilman, Leila Basen, Heather Conkie, Dennis Foon and Peter Meech.
+Episodes were directed by George Bloomfield, Richard Ciupka, Phil Comeau, Jimmy Kaufman, Michael Kennedy, Don McBrearty, Stephen McHattie, Gabriel Pelletier, Jean-François Pouliot, and Giles Walker.